magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 * Choose type and value of commission in the 1st order and the next orders.
 You can set them to the same or separated option depending on your strategy.

-4. Withdraws
+5. Withdraws
 `````````````````````````````

-4.1.
+5.1.
 Manage Grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* Allow to show the withdraw history of each Affiliate account including: The amount, the status, payment method, etc. Click **View** to see the details of each withdraw.
+* Allow to show the withdraw history of each Affiliate account including: The amount, the status, payment method, etc. Click **Edit** to see the details of each withdraw.

 * Admin can also change the status or delete the withdraw history.

 .. image:: https://i.imgur.com/rrHQDV2.png

-4.2.
+5.2.
 Add New Withdraws
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: https://i.imgur.com/Fvw09Fg.png